YetAnotherPomodoroApp/YAPA-2/README.md

   - [ ] Select opacity for timer
   - [ ] Select light or dark theme for timer
   - [ ] Counting time backwards
+  - [ ] Option to change application size